LukasGibb/ansible-role-s3cmd/README.md

 Example Playbook
 ----------------

-Obviously you will need to pass in your git repository details (not the example/default ones):
+Obviously you will need to pass in your AWS keys (not the example/default ones).

+The example below uses ansible vault encrypted strings:

     - hosts: servers
       vars: